"New" Artificial Reefs

 Update

-The Susan Rose is apparently also undergoing "a period of successional development and monitoring".
+The Susan Rose is now also undergoing "a period of successional development and monitoring".
+What great science we have here in New Jersey!
 Here is the NJDEP contact form if you would like to inquire about the progress of all these studies:

 Comments on "New" Artificial Reefs